marcshake/larablog/readme.md

 ## Licence
 Nope.
 Not now.
 The usual licenses of the dependencies apply but these codes are totally not worth a licence at the moment.

+## Project Status
+### Frontend
+* We have a simple page listing up our Blogposts.
+* We can log in ``demo@demo.dem`` with password ``test``

+### Backend
+We can edit posts.

+## Installation

+**Warning: When installing this software, the Database will be reset and reseeded as long as this is not a stable branch**

+* Clone the repository
+* run ``composer install`` which will download the necessary dependencies and run some user scripts
+* Edit your ``.env``-File (database stuff mainly)
+* run ``php artisan migrate:fresh --seed`` to setup Database and populate it with demodata
+* run ``npm run dev`` to create the assets
+* run ``php artisan serve`` to start your local development server

+There will be a real installation-routine, when the software is ready.

+## Closing words

+Please be always aware that this program is not for using in production environments.
+I have put that online to improve my laravel-skills and let you be part of it.